BDStanley/markdown-cv/index.md

 Principal investigator, "A Survey-Based Experiment on the Relationship Between Populism and Conspiracy Theories", *SWPS University BST grant*, 26876 zł.

 `2013-2015`
 Principal investigator, "The Winner-Loser Divide?
 A Comparative Analysis of Voting Behaviour and Cleavage Formation in Post-Communist Party Systems (WINLOSE)".
-Project funded by the *Marie Curie Intra-European Fellowship* programme, a Marie Curie Action under the Seventh Framework Programme, €231,283.
+Project funded by *Marie Curie Intra-European Fellowship* programme, a Marie Curie Action under the Seventh Framework Programme, €231,283.

 `2010`
 Principal investigator, "Integration versus Demarcation?
 A Comparative Classification of Party Appeals, Voter Preferences and Candidate Attitudes in the European Parliamentary Elections of 2009".
 Project conducted under the *ELECDEM Initial Training Network (ref.
 238607)*, a Marie Curie Action under the Seventh Framework Programme, £68,290.